ivy-llc/models/README.rst

     model = alexnet()

 The AlexNet model is now ready to be used, and is compatible with any other PyTorch code.
+See `this demo <https://unify.ai/demos/examples_and_demos/alexnet_demo.html>`_ for more details.

 Navigating this repository
 -----------------------------
-The models are contained in the ivy_models/ directory, within MODEL_NAME.py.
+The models are contained in the ivy_models folder.
-The functions that automatically load the pretrained weights are found at the end of this file, some models have multiple sizes.
+The functions that automatically load the pretrained weights are found at the end of :code:`model_name.py`, some models have multiple sizes.

-The layers are kept in a separate file, usually named layers.py
+The layers are kept in a separate file, usually named :code:`layers.py`

 Citation